Raj Niwas, Port Blair

 Raj Niwas (translation: Government Abode) is the official residence of the Lieutenant Governor of the Andaman and Nicobar Islands.
 It is located in the capital city of Port Blair, Andaman and Nicobar Islands.
 The present lieutenant governor of Andaman and Nicobar Islands is Admiral Devendra Kumar Joshi (Retd.), PVSM, AVSM, YSM, NM, VSM (Retd.)

+In February 2018, the Raj Niwas in Port Blair was opened for tourists for the first time.

+In October 2024, an Andaman BJP MP, Bishnu Pada Ray, sat in front of Raj Niwas in protest demanding removal of the Lieutenant Governor for failing to take up development activities in the island.